Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

 `brew-<cmdname>` or `brew-<cmdname>.rb` on the PATH.
 This will cause Homebrew to recognize `brew cmdname`.

-Some sample commands ship with Homebrew and are enabled by default.
+Some example commands ship with Homebrew and are enabled by default.

     $ ls `brew --repository`/Library/Contributions/examples

 ## ENVIRONMENT